AlgoNetwork/DaiOption/README.md

 ###### Premium:
 Buyer who want take your option will directly pay premium(dai) to you.<br>
 ###### Expired days:
 greater than 2 days .
 Your option will expired after x days.
-Buyer can exersize your option at that time.<br>
+Buyer can exercise your option at that time.<br>